WilliXL/user_modeling_memory/README.md

 ### Research Questions
 1. When to collect user data
-  -Personality recognition, especially in the five major categories are best collected during the first interaction.
+  - Personality recognition, especially in the five major categories are best collected during the first interaction.
 Especially when there is anxiety and stress [2,3].
 2. What to collect

 ## Logistics